AltGr/opam-wiki/FAQ.md

 * On the various BSDs, we should have ports when shortly (OPAM mostly works, but many packages are a little broken on the BSDs due to GNU make vs BSD make problems.
 Easy to fix, but there are a lot of packages to test now).

+#### How do I upgrade the system compiler of OPAM after installing a new version of OCaml

+OPAM should automatically detect that a new version of OCaml has been installed on your system and it will propose you to update.
+If something went wrong, you can use `opam switch reinstall system` to recompile you system compiler switch with the new compiler version.

 #### I have weird checksum errors: where does they come from ?